-The HCS rules are revised annually {MCL 418.315(2)} to maintain consistency with the determinations made each year by the Center for Medicare & Medicaid Services (CMS).
-Harm could come from not updating the current rules as we would then not maintain consistency with national reimbursement rates set by CMS.
-This could impact reimbursement rates for providers, negatively impact access to care for injured workers, and increased costs to businesses.
+The HCS rules are revised annually ({MCL 418.315(2)}) to maintain consistency with the determinations made each year by the Center for Medicare & Medicaid Services (CMS).
+Harm could occur from failure to update the current rules, as they would not be consistent with national reimbursement rates set by CMS.
+This could impact reimbursement rates for providers, negatively impact access to care for injured workers, and increase costs to businesses.
 Being consistent with CMS rates allows the Workers' Compensation Health Care Services division to avoid the costs of independently researching and compiling the statistical data necessary for developing reimbursement figures.
 As a direct result of the Health Care Services approach taken here in Michigan, workers' compensation medical costs are highly competitive compared to surrounding states.